Uganda Coronavirus Updates on Vaccine, Deaths, Cases (2023)

-Here are the simple precautions to take in order to reduce your chances of being infected or spreading COVID-19:

-- Regularly and thoroughly wash your hands with an alcohol-based hand rub or wash with soap and water.
+Here are the simple precautions to take in order to reduce your chances of being infected or spreading COVID-19: Regularly and thoroughly wash your hands with an alcohol-based hand rub or wash with soap and water.

 Why?
 Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands.
 Maintain at least 1 meter (3 feet) distance between yourself and anyone who is coughing or sneezing.

 Why?
 When someone coughs or sneezes they spray small liquid droplets from their nose or mouth.
 If the person is sick, then the droplets contain the virus which can infect you as you breathe in the droplets if you are too close.

 Hands touch many surfaces and can pick up viruses.
 Once contaminated, hands can transfer the virus to your eyes, nose or mouth.
 From there, the virus can enter your body and can make you sick.

 Follow respiratory hygiene.
 Make sure that you and the people around you follow good respiratory hygiene.
 How?
 Cover your mouth and nose with your bent elbow or tissue when you cough or sneeze.
 After use, dispose the used tissue immediately.

 Why?
 Droplets from sneezing or coughing spread virus.
 By following good respiratory hygiene you protect the people around you from viruses such as cold, flu and COVID-19.